nnirror/wax/README.md

 - `cutoff` controls the center frequency of the filter.
 - `q` controls the resonance of the filter at the cutoff.

+## midicc
+Receives MIDI Control Change (CC) messages at the specified CC# on the specified channel.
+CC values are automatically scaled between 0 and 1.

+## midinote
+Receives MIDI Note messages on the specified channel.
+Note values are transmitted at the corresponding frequency in Hz; e.g., a MIDI note of 69 produces a 440.

+The `midinote` device supports up to 8 voices.
+When a new note is received, it will be assigned to the first unoccupied voice.
+If all voices are occupied, the device will steal the first voice (voice 1) and assign the new note to it.
+This ensures that new notes are always played, even if it means interrupting an existing note.

+Each voice has a corresponding `gate` outlet, which transmits a 1 when the note is on (sustained) and a value of 0 when the note is off.

+## midipitchbend
+Receives MIDI Pitch Bend messages on the specified channel.
+Pitch bend values are automatically scaled between -1 and 1.

 ## mix
 Mixes `input 1` and `input 2` together using a `crossfade` parameter between 0 and 1.
 A `crossfade` value of 0.5 will mix the signals together equally, and a `crossfade` value of 0 or 1 will return only the signal at that input.